ryanbrewerstrata/git-gud/objective-03/readme.md

 this can be upheld.

-## Title and Describe PRs with Care
+## Describe PRs with Care
+First impressions are a time-honored assessment measure.
+Your PRs title and description are it's first impression, so make them with care!

 As an example, look at the following image.
 It has several qualities that come together to make it slap.

 This `pull request` aimed for a clear & concise `title`, and fired off bullet points in the `description` to hit some specifics.

-Not only are these helpful for the reviewer, they make the project history (`git log`) easier to scan.
+Clear, brief comments help guide the reviewer, and make the project history (`git log`) easier to scan.

 A picture might be even better!
 You can add pics to your PR's description